desmond-ong/psychWidgets/README.md

 - scalar_slider_template: A simple 100-point slider based off jquery UI for web experiments.
 (It's a generalization of IOS_slider)

 - continuous_time_slider: A simple experiment with a slider, that records the value of the slider every X seconds, and saves the vector as a variable.
-(I also have a version that allows this to be integrated into Qualtrics).
+- I also have a version that allows this to be integrated into Qualtrics, ask me for details.
+- I have also included a Matlab version in this folder as well.